FrenzisRed/My_CCNA_Notes/28_SNMP.md

 There are several versions of the SNMP, but only 3 have achieved wide-spread use.

-<h5>SNMPv1</h5> The original one.
+<strong>SNMPv1</strong> The original one.

-<strong>SNMPv2c</strong>It allows NMS to retrieve large amount of information in a single
+<strong>SNMPv2c</strong> It allows NMS to retrieve large amount of information in a single
 request, so it is more efficient and it produce less network traffic.
 The 'c' refers to 'community strings' used as passwords in SNMPv1, removed in SNMPv2, and then added back for SNMPv2c.

-<h5>SNMPv3</h5> A much more secure version of SNMP that supports strong encryption
+<strong>SNMPv3</strong> A much more secure version of SNMP that supports strong encryption
 and authentication/ Whenever possible, this version should be used.
 This security makes it possible to have only the SNMP intended devices are able to read the messages, they can't be interpreted and read by an attacker